AntFrasier/FinalProjectAU/README.md

 # LoyaltEth Project :

-This project will be an interface for other projects or services to allow theme to get engagement to their service via loyalies card represented whith an NFT.
+This project will be an interface for other projects or services to allow theme to get engagement to their service via loyalties card represented whith an NFT.

 # Stack :
 Vite